 In residential, I call them form fillers.
 They just know how to fill out a form to satisfy underwriters.
 They have great difficulty doing an appraisal unless they are given a value to “come up with.”
-When they try to do one with out a “target” value, they can be way off.
+When they try to do one without a “target” value, they can be way off.

 I refer to clueless commercial appraisers as boilerplaters.
 The boilerplaters have thick appraisal reports that are empty of any meaningful, relevant analysis.
-They use spreadsheet templates or black box programs such as Argus or Project and have no idea about how spreadsheets work, or how investors evaluate cash flows.
+They use spreadsheet templates or black box programs such as Argus and have no idea about how spreadsheets work, or how investors evaluate cash flows.